-“Although stents save lives, they carry their own risks,” remarks Brigitta C. Brott, Endomimetics’s chief medical officer and a practicing interventional cardiologist at the University of Alabama at Birmingham.
-“Although bare-metal stents have been approved by the FDA since the early 1990s, they carry with them the significant risk of arterial renarrowing over the six to nine months after implant.”
-The risk of renarrowing, she adds, particularly affects diabetes patients.
+“Stents save lives, but they carry their own risks,” remarks Brigitta C. Brott, Endomimetics’s chief medical officer and a practicing interventional cardiologist at the University of Alabama at Birmingham.
+“And although bare-metal stents have been approved by the FDA since the early 1990s, they involve the significant risk of arterial renarrowing over the six to nine months after implant.”
 In response, drug-eluting stents were introduced in 2003.
 But while these devices inhibit renarrowing, they also inhibit the normal healing process and are associated with an increased risk of clotting, according to Brott.
 To avoid clotting, patients must take anticlotting medications—sometimes for years.

-Renarrowing occurs when smooth muscle cells grow excessively and scar tissue forms over a stent, whereas clotting develops when there is inadequate healing over the stent, exposing stents struts to the blood flow.
-To reduce the proliferation of smooth muscle cells, Endomimetic’s BioNanomatrix material releases nitric oxide over a two-month period, preventing renarrowing and clotting.
-The material also encompasses cell-adhesive amino acid sequences known as YIGSR, which attract the normal endothelial cells that line the arteries, further reducing the risk of blood-clot formation by covering over the surface of the stents.
+Renarrowing occurs when smooth muscle cells grow excessively and scar tissue forms over a stent, whereas clotting develops when there is inadequate healing over the stent, exposing stent struts to the blood flow.
+To reduce the proliferation of smooth muscle cells, Endomimetics’s BioNanomatrix material releases nitric oxide over a two-month period, preventing renarrowing and clotting.
+A completely natural, peptide-based nanofiber, this material also encompasses cell-adhesive amino acid sequences known as YIGSR, which attract the normal endothelial cells that line the arteries, further reducing the risk of blood-clot formation by covering over the surface of the stents.
 Thus, the components of the nanomatrix work together to inhibit clotting, enhance healing by endothelial cells, and inhibit excessive proliferation of smooth muscle cells.
 “Our approach is to develop a stent material that enables the artery to heal over in an all-natural way, enabling it to create its own lining again,” Brott says.